The biofuels engineering industry is experiencing strong growth which sparks discussions about their pros and cons.

 Biofuels are liquid fuels that can be obtained from biomass like plant matter or by the waste that living creatures produce, such as manure.
 They are mostly used to help meet transportation fuel needs.

 The two most common types of biofuels in use today are ethanol and biodiesel.

-Then there are Second generation biofuels.
+Then there are Second-generation biofuels.
 These are advanced biofuels produced from sustainable feedstock.
-Many second generation biofuels are under development such as Cellulosic ethanol, Algae fuel, biohydrogen, biomethanol, biohydrogen diesel, mixed alcohols and wood diesel.
-This is posing a challenge to the mankind as more land & resources would be required to produce feedstock for biofuels rather than getting utilized for food production.
+Many second-generation biofuels are under development such as Cellulosic ethanol, Algae fuel, biohydrogen, bioethanol, biohydrogen diesel, mixed alcohols and wood diesel.
+This is posing a challenge to mankind as more land & resources would be required to produce feedstock for biofuels rather than getting utilized for food production.

 - Renewable – Biofuels are produced from plants and other organic material, so it can be replenished constantly.
 This is in contrast to the fossil fuels, which are constantly in the process of being depleted.

 - Clean – Biofuels are environment-friendly.
 They are much efficient & cleaner than fossil fuels, producing less air pollution and using materials that would otherwise be considered as waste products.
 Biofuels cause much less greenhouse gas emissions in comparison to the conventional types of transport fuels.